Genuine quantum scars in many-body spin systems: Discussion

-\textit{Conclusions} --- Analysing a very broad family of spin chains, including \textit{any} uniform spin-$1/2$ chain with nearest-neighbor interactions, our work proves the ubiquity of quantum scarring in many-body systems.
-The $s \to \infty$ classical dynamics in Eq.~\eqref{eq. classical dynamics} scars the quantum system all the way down to the deep-quantum limit of $s = \frac{1}{2}$.
+Analysing a broad family of spin chains, including \textit{any} uniform spin-$1/2$ chain with nearest-neighbor interactions, our work proves the ubiquity of quantum scarring in many-body systems.
+In single-particle systems, chaos—and consequently scarring—become meaningful only in the semiclassical regime, such as at sufficiently high energies in quantum billiards~\cite{heller1984bound}.
+By contrast, many-body systems can achieve a quantum chaotic regime through sufficiently large system sizes $N$.
+This distinction enables a fundamentally new type of scarring unique to many-body systems.
+For instance, we found that the $s \to \infty$ classical dynamics in Eq.~\eqref{eq. classical dynamics} scars the quantum system all the way down to the deep-quantum limit of $s = \frac{1}{2}$.
 Scarring enhances the eigenstates $\ket{E_n}$ along certain UPOs and makes a system better remember its past, curbing chaos even in fully thermal and non-integrable many-body systems.